bn-l/bn-l-site-blog-pages/src/content/posts/15-02-23-habit-forming.md

 Here, although you start with 1.
-Goal directed, 2. **habit directed can take over** merely by providing the right context cues.
+Goal directed behavior, 2. **habit directed can take over** merely by providing the right context cues.
 With youtube: You open your phone (context cue), a memory pathway is activated, and then you watch youtube (habituated behavior).
 There's no goal guiding this behavior, you don't actually want to watch youtube.
 But you do.